Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-       - v0.7.5:
+     - v0.7.6:
         - [=] New features:
-            - Adding Optimization and refinements, especially bug fixes in:
+        - Adding Optimization and refinements for parsing JSON in Rust
-               - IntegratedPipeline lstm samples creating
-               - IntegratedPipeline shape adaptation
-               - IntegratedPipeline probability calibration
-               - IntegratedPipeline auto generate labels text
-               - IntegratedPipeline MLP samples generation.
-            - Added New specific module in Rust for Parsing JSON values with reduced memory lookup overhead.
-              - You can use this Optimization by using:
-                - ```bash
-                  pip install abstract-weights-core
-                  ```
-                  Note: This Optimization would allow AbstractIntegratedModule faster JSON parsing and much more flexible database handling handled in Rust.
-            - Fixed bug where number of classes can be None in edge cases.

 <img width="1280" height="600" alt="WhatsApp Image 2026-05-27 at 07 16 32" src="https://github.com/user-attachments/assets/4b58a556-45a3-419b-96fd-9c1b76cac574" />